 About Student Services

-We would like to welcome back our returning students, and our new students.
-Your counselors are here to help in a variety of capacities and look forward to working with our parents and students.
+Your MHS school counselors are here to help in a variety of capacities and look forward to working with our parents and students.

 Your child’s counselor is assigned by the student’s last name.
 Please feel free to contact us via e-mail or phone calls.
 We do ask that you set up appointments with us if you would like to meet in person.